vanipoudwal/Term-2-SQL/README.md

 # Term-2-SQL
-This repository is used to write SQLCode.
+This repository is used to write SQL Code.